kevinRR2018/naxai-sdk-python/README.md

 - ✅ Add Voice resource
 - ✅ Add Calendars resource
-- 🚧 Add Email resource (partially implemented)
+- ✅ Add Email resource (partially implemented.
+Some methods are not working)
 - ✅ Add SMS resource
-- 🚧 Add People resource
+- ✅ Add People resource
 - ✅ Provide a client for synchronous code
 - ✅ Publish SDK on PyPI
-- 🚧 Improve type hints for auto-completion and IDE support
+- ✅ Improve type hints for auto-completion and IDE support
 - 🚧 Add comprehensive test suite
 - 🚧 Add more examples and use cases